-Balance is essential for carrying out everyday activities such as walking, getting out of a chair, bending down to put on shoes and shopping for groceries.
-If an older adult has impaired balance, they are at greater risk of falling.
+Balance is essential for carrying out everyday activities such as walking, getting out of chairs, bending down to put on shoes and shopping for groceries.
+Older adults who have impaired balance are at great risk of falling.

-Whilst one quarter of falls among older people are caused by poor balance and changes in their walking style, older people can maintain and even regain their strength, balance and mobility by staying active and healthy.
+A quarter of falls among older adults are caused by poor balance and changes in walking style.
+However, older adults can maintain and even regain their strength, balance and mobility by staying active and healthy.

 How can I assist older adults to build their balance?

 The most effective falls prevention exercises consist of challenging and progressive balance and strength exercises intended to slowly improve balance over time.
-Before prescribing an older adult a balance exercise program, it is important to assess their current capabilities.
-This assessment can be used to prescribe the most suitable exercises.
-It can also be used to measure improvements in balance over time.
+It is important to assess an older adult’s current capabilities before prescribing a balance exercise program.
+This assessment can help to identify the most suitable exercises, and can be used to measure improvements in balance over time.

 - Timed up and go (tug test)

 In order to improve balance, an exercise program needs to be challenging yet safe.
 To ensure that the exercises pose a sufficient challenge to the individual’s balance, the program should include:

 - Minimal upper limb support (minimise the use of rails or chairs for support while exercising; however it is useful for older people to exercise near supportive objectives so they can steady themselves when necessary)

 - A minimal base of support (i.e. exercise that involves standing or walking with the feet close together or standing on one leg)